pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] class enumerate CLASSNAME [COMMAND-OPTIONS]

-      List top classes or subclasses of a class in a namespace.
+      List top classes or subclasses of a class in namespace(s).

       Enumerate CIM classes starting either at the top of the class hierarchy in the specified CIM namespace (--namespace option), or at the specified class (CLASSNAME argument) in the specified namespace.
 If no namespace was specified, the